Skip to Content

 minutes, the distance the sperm have moved is measured.

-of cervical mucus is collected from the woman during a pelvic examination.
+of cervical mucus is collected from the woman during a pelvic exam.
 To learn more, see the topic

 collected by masturbation.
 First, you should urinate and then wash and rinse

-your hands and penis before collecting the semen in a sterile cup.
-You cannot
+your hands and penis before you collect the semen in a sterile cup.
+Do not

-use lubricants or condoms when collecting the sample.
+use lubricants or condoms when you collect the sample.
 If you collect the semen

 sample at home, be sure to get it to the lab or clinic within 1 hour.
 Keep the